andimiya/gallery/README.md

 ## Run On Your Local Machine

-1. Set up a postgres database with a database name, username, and password
+1. Set up a postgreSQL database with a database name, username, and password
 2. Clone this repository
 3. Edit the config_example.json in the config folder of this repo
   - Enter your database username